Lasoloz/solidjs-modal-context/README.md

 ## Output forwarding

 Right now, the library is quite restrictive.
-This allows you to always get what you expect.
+This allows you always to get what you expect.
-For example, if a modal has a given output type, then new modals opened from that modal also need to have the same output type.
+For example, if a modal has a given output type, new modals opened from that modal must also have the same output type.

 _Note_: this functionality probably will be extended with support for output transformations, so modals can open other modals with a different output type given a correct transformation